-The development of an LRP within this plan is the final objective, and this will include both income sources and real property tax supports.
+The development of an LRP plan is the final objective, and this will include both income sources and real property tax supports.
 In addition, the necessary measures for the identified negative impacts and affected households will be included.
+For the LRP to be issued, the planned meetings in Q2 2025 need to be completed and the cutoff date needs to be met within the following 30 days.

-8 Demands of PAPs that would come after the RAP information meetings.
+7 Demands of PAPs that would come after the RAP information meetings.